-Good Boy is a 2022 Norwegian horror thriller, written and directed by Viljar Bøe.
-This isn’t the first time behind the camera for Viljar, having written and directed the mystery thriller Til Freddy (2020) and the 2022 thriller Theodor.
+Good Boy is a 2022 Norwegian horror thriller written and directed by Viljar Bøe.
+This isn’t Viljar’s first time behind the camera; he also wrote and directed the mystery thriller Til Freddy (2020) and Theodor.

 Christian seems to live a life of luxury, whilst residing in a beautiful house and eating exquisite food without having any job to speak of.
 However, behind his good looks and charming veneer, lies something that some may label as a little peculiar in taste.
 Although he has no family that shares his home with him, he does have the next best thing in Man’s best friend – an adult male in a fur suit called Frank who engages in pup play fetishism almost exclusively.
 After bringing a date back to his house, her unintended introduction to Frank understandably has her frightened.
 Yet, as she gets used to her new partner’s little playmate, she soon learns that Christians’ relationship with his doggo friend has a much darker dynamic to it.